 Unfortunately, they discovered that all of their giving lead to feelings of anger and resentment, wondering, “When is it my turn to get my needs met?”

-In order to create soul-satisfying and long-lasting love you must treat yourself as you wish for your Beloved to treat you.
+In order to create soul-satisfying and long-lasting love, you must treat yourself as you wish for your Beloved to treat you.
+Right now with the state of the world, it is imperative that you treat yourself with loving-kindness.

-No one is coming to save you from yourself.
+No one ever changed their life by staying comfortable.
 You must first take new actions – ones that are in alignment with your heart’s desire.
 This is how you create the positive changes that you are looking for.

 Now, as she is willingly having uncomfortable conversations with her friends and family members, she is discovering a new level of inner peace.
 She is no longer spinning in her mind about what she should have said, how she should have said it, or why someone is unable to be there for her.